Our List of the Best Cities to Visit in South America

 The highest capital city in the world, La Paz stands at a whopping 3,640m above sea level.
 It’s a city surrounded by high Andean peaks and volcanoes as well as other stunning natural sites.

-In La Paz the best neighbourhoods to visit and explore are El Centro and Sopocachi- the trendy bohemian neighbourhood and highlights include Plaza Murillo, the Coca Museum and the Witches Market.
+In La Paz the best neighborhoods to visit and explore are El Centro and Sopocachi- the trendy bohemian neighbourhood and highlights include Plaza Murillo, the Coca Museum and the Witches Market.

 A little outside the city centre make sure not to miss Valle de la Luna, a mesmerising moon-like valley full of unusual rock formations and the infamous Death Road, a little to the north of La Paz.